gopheracademy/gopheracademy-web/content/advent-2015/hydra-auth.md

 git clone https://github.com/ory-am/hydra.git
 cd hydra
 vagrant up
-# Get a coffee or wait until the Docker container is released ;)
 ```

+**Note:** For the rest of this tutorial, I am assuming that you do not change your working directory.
+I am also assuming,
+that you are on a Linux/Unix host and have a decent shell.
+If you do not, feel free to `vagrant ssh` into the VM.
+You will
+then be able to run all the commands (e.g. curl) without hassle.
+Only make sure that stay in the VM by avoiding `exit` calls.
+I am recommending this especially if you are on windows, because it is missing curl and other command line tool quirks.

 You should now have a running Hydra instance!
 Vagrant exposes ports 9000 (HTTPS - Hydra) and 9001 (Postgres) on your localhost.
-Open [https://localhost:9000/](https://localhost:9000/) to confirm that Hydra is running.
+Open [https://localhost:9000/alive](https://localhost:9000/alive) to confirm that Hydra is running.
 You will probably have to add an exception for the
-HTTP certificate because it is self-signed, but after that you should see a 404 error indicating that Hydra is running!
+HTTP certificate because it is self-signed, but after that you should see `{"status":"alive"}` indicating that Hydra is alive and running!

-Vagrant sets up a test client app (id: app, secret: secret) with super user rights.
+Vagrant sets up a test client app (id: app, secret: secret) **with super user rights**.
 To do so,
 Vagrant runs `hydra-host client create -i app -s secret -r http://localhost:3000/authenticate/callback --as-superuser`.

 *hydra-host* offers different capabilities for managing your Hydra instance.
 Check the [docs](https://github.com/ory-am/hydra#cli-usage) for additional information.
 You can also always access hydra-host through vagrant.

 ```
-# Assuming, that your current working directory is /where/you/cloned/hydra
 vagrant ssh
 hydra-host help

+# to exit vagrant shell type
+exit
 ```

 *Note: Vagrant sometimes fails to boot due to network issues, if you don't see the 404 error simply run `vagrant destroy -f && vagrant up`.
 After a minute or two delay,